apigee/apigee-edge-drupal/README.md

 ### Requirements

 * Drupal 8's minimum requirement is phpdocumentor/reflection-docblock:2.0.4 but at least 3.0 is required by this module.
 If you get the error  "Your requirements could not be resolved to an installable set of packages" it may be because you are running reflection-docblock version 2.
 You can update `phpdocumentor/reflection-docblock` with the following command: `composer update phpdocumentor/reflection-docblock --with-dependencies`.
-* **Please check [composer.json](https://github.com/apigee/apigee-edge-drupal/blob/8.x-1.x/composer.json) for required patches.** Patches prefixed with "(For testing)" are only required for running tests.
+* **Check [composer.json](https://github.com/apigee/apigee-edge-drupal/blob/8.x-1.x/composer.json) for required patches.** Patches prefixed with "(For testing)" are only required for running tests.
 Those are not necessary for using this module.
 Patches can be applied with the [cweagans/composer-patches](https://packagist.org/packages/cweagans/composer-patches) the plugin automatically or manually.
 * (For developers) The locked commit from `behat/mink` library is required otherwise tests may fail.
 This caused by a Drupal core [bug](https://www.drupal.org/project/drupal/issues/2956279).
-Please see the related pull request for behat/mink [here](https://github.com/minkphp/Mink/pull/760).
+See the related pull request for behat/mink [here](https://github.com/minkphp/Mink/pull/760).

 ### Troubleshooting